 Summary.
-Our total assets increased to \$2.21 billion at December 31, 2013 compared to \$2.02 billion at December 31, 2012, due primarily to an increase in securities available for sale and deferred tax assets, net that were partially offset by declines in cash and cash equivalents and loans.
-Loans, excluding loans held for sale ("Portfolio Loans"), totaled \$1.37 billion at December 31, 2013, down 3.1% from \$1.42 billion at December 31, 2012.
+Our total assets increased to \$2.25 billion at December 31, 2014, compared to \$2.21 billion at December 31, 2013, primarily due to increases in securities available for sale and loans, which were partially offset by a decline in cash and cash equivalents.
+Loans, excluding loans held for sale ("Portfolio Loans"), totaled \$1.41 billion at December 31, 2014, an increase of 2.6% from \$1.37 billion at December 31, 2013.
 (See "Portfolio Loans and asset quality").

-Deposits totaled \$1.88 billion at December 31, 2013, compared to \$1.78 billion at December 31, 2012.
-The increase in deposits during 2013 is primarily due to growth in checking, savings and reciprocal deposit account balances.
-Other borrowings totaled \$17.2 million at December 31, 2013, a decrease of \$0.4 million from December 31, 2012.
+Deposits totaled \$1.92 billion at December 31, 2014, compared to \$1.88 billion at December 31, 2013.
+The increase in deposits during 2014 is primarily due to growth in checking and savings account balances.

 Securities.
-We maintain diversified securities portfolios, which include obligations of U.S. government-sponsored agencies, securities issued by states and political subdivisions, residential mortgage-backed securities, asset-backed securities, corporate securities and trust preferred securities.
+We maintain diversified securities portfolios, which include obligations of U.S. government-sponsored agencies, securities issued by states and political subdivisions, residential and commercial mortgage-backed securities, asset-backed securities, corporate securities and trust preferred securities.
 We regularly evaluate asset/liability management needs and attempt to maintain a portfolio structure that provides sufficient liquidity and cash flow.
 Except as discussed below, we believe that the unrealized losses on securities available for sale are temporary in nature and are expected to be recovered within a reasonable time period.
 We believe that we have the ability to hold securities with unrealized losses to maturity or until such time as the unrealized losses reverse.
 (See "Asset/liability management.")

-Securities available for sale increased significantly during 2013 due primarily to the purchase of U.S. government-sponsored agency residential mortgage-backed securities, asset-backed securities, municipal securities and corporate securities.
-The securities were purchased to utilize cash and cash equivalents as well as to utilize funds generated from the decline in Portfolio Loans and from the increase in total deposits.
+Securities available for sale increased during 2014 due primarily to the purchase of U.S. government-sponsored agency securities, mortgage-backed securities, and corporate securities.
+The securities were purchased to utilize cash and cash equivalents as well as to utilize funds generated from the increase in total deposits.
 (See "Deposits" and "Liquidity and capital resources.")